Project Management Methods:

 According to the Critical Path Method, you will need to define each one of the different categories for the activities that are needed to complete the project.
 You will then need to map the projected duration of each one of these activities as well as it should also show the dependencies between them.

-When you’re using this project management method, the activities can be completed at the same time or there may be some that need to be completed for others to start.
-This project management method is best suited for projects that include repetitive activities such as industrial projects.
+This project management method, the activities can be completed at the same time or there may be some that need to be completed for others to start.
+This is one of the project management methodologies, which is best suited for projects that include repetitive activities such as industrial projects.

 5. PRiSM (Projects integration Sustainable Methods):

 The main goal of the PRiSM is to minimize the adverse environmental impacts of the project.
 This makes this project management method different from all the other project management methods listed here since it extends beyond the end of the project itself.